Three Generations, One Village: A Teacher’s Lasting Legacy

 That commitment extends beyond education.
 Rand also serves as president of the Fourth Ward Historic Neighborhood Association, working to preserve the history and advocate for recognition of the Southeast Raleigh community she called home for 50 years before it was displaced by urban renewal.

-The story of Rosa Rand and the Burt family reflects the kind of generational connection that helps communities thrive.
-Just as Virginia Burt encouraged her daughter to seek guidance from a trusted educator, Veronica now watches her son benefit from that same relationship decades later.
+The story of Rosa Rand and Thomas’ family reflects the kind of generational connection that helps communities thrive.
+Just as Virginia encouraged her daughter to seek guidance from a trusted educator, Veronica now watches her son benefit from that same relationship decades later.

 It’s what can happen when a village shows up – for generations.

-Our EOG Prep Session Series was hosted by Southeast Raleigh Promise, in partnership with Southeast Raleigh Elementary School, as part of our Cradle-to-Career Education component, where we believe that relationships, access, opportunity, and a shared commitment to the next generation build strong communities.
+The EOG Prep Session Series was hosted by Southeast Raleigh Promise in partnership with Southeast Raleigh Elementary as part of our Cradle-to-Career Education component.
+At Southeast Raleigh Promise we believe that relationships, access, opportunity, and a shared commitment to the next generation build strong communities.

 As we support today’s students, we also honor legacy residents and educators like Rosa Rand, whose dedication strengthens the village and inspires those who will lead it tomorrow.